-In Thousands of US\$ 2013 2012 Instruments and securities rated AAA 608,282 281,103 Instruments and securities rated AA+ 133,017 84,635 Instruments and securities rated AA 60,611 8,099 Instruments and securities rated AA- 90,006 123,427 Instruments and securities rated A+ 1,407 21,380 Instruments and securities rated A 24,799 12,655 Instruments and securities rated A- 63,517 - Instruments and securities rated BBB+ 43,132 15,349 Total funds held in trust 1,024,771 546,648
+In Thousands of US\$ 2014 2013 Instruments and securities rated AAA 447,276 608,282 Instruments and securities rated AA+ 28,600 133,017 Instruments and securities rated AA 158,411 60,611 Instruments and securities rated AA- 98,651 90,006 Instruments and securities rated A+ 209,501 1,407 Instruments and securities rated A 21,778 24,799 Instruments and securities rated A- 39,630 63,517 Instruments and securities rated BBB+ 7,900 43,132 Total funds held in trust 1,011,747 1,024,771

-Cash, receivables and payables included in IFFIm's funds held in trust were previously allocated across the respective investments categories by credit rating.
-In 2013, these amounts were reported in the AAA category as they are held by the World Bank, which is an AAA credit-rated institution.
-Prior year figures have been reclassified to conform to the current year's presentation.
+Cash, receivables and payables included in IFFIm's funds held in trust are reported in the AAA category as they are held by the World Bank, which is an AAA credit-rated institution.

-13. Liquidity Risk
+13. LIQUIDITY RISK

 Liquidity risk is the risk that IFFIm may be unable to meet its obligations, when they fall due, as a result of a sudden, and potentially protracted, increase in cash outflows.
 Under its liquidity policy, IFFIm seeks to maintain an adequate level of liquidity to meet its operational requirements, provide predictability of programme funding and support its credit rating.
 Taking these factors into account, IFFIm maintains a minimum liquidity equivalent to its cumulative contracted debt service payments for the next twelve months.
 This minimum liquidity level is recalculated and reset on a quarterly basis.
+As of 31 December 2014, the calculated minimum liquidity was US\$ 514.5 million and the value of IFFIm's Liquid Assets was

+US\$ 1,015 million.
 As of 31 December 2013, the calculated minimum liquidity was US\$ 774 million and the value of IFFIm's Liquid Assets was US\$ 1,025 million.
-As of 31 December 2012, the calculated minimum liquidity was US\$ 419 million and the value of IFFIm's Liquid Assets was US\$ 547 million.

-Based on factors such as the strength of its financial base, its conservative financial policies and the strong support of the Grantors, IFFIm's Global Debt Issuance Programme is rated AA by S&P, AA+ by Fitch Ratings, and Aa1 by Moody's Investor Service.
+Based on factors such as the strength of its financial base, its conservative financial policies and the strong support of the Grantors, IFFIm's Global Debt Issuance Programme is rated AA by S&P, AA by Fitch Ratings, and Aa1 by Moody's Investor Service.

 In order to help maintain IFFIm's credit ratings and ensure the lowest possible cost of funds, bond issuances are managed against the present value of expected future cash flows from Grantor pledges, in view of the GPC and other credit factors.
 To provide comfort to the rating agencies and bond holders that IFFIm will always be able to service its bonds, IFFIm only raises bonds against a percentage of the present value of Grantor pledges.
 The residual, which is still available to IFFIm over time, creates a cushion to protect bond holders against adverse credit events such as a large number of countries entering into protracted arrears to the IMF.
 The cushion is a percentage of the present value of Grantor pledges, and is established through the Gearing Ratio Limit ("GRL") model.
 The present value of Grantor pledges used in the GRL model is not reduced by the GPC Fair Value Adjustment, which is described in Note 15.
-As of 31 December 2013, the GRL model had established that, at a triple-A equivalent confidence level, 69.2% of the present value of Grantor pledges may be used to support the issuance of IFFIm bonds.

 In order to mitigate the risk that the World Bank may call collateral, an agreement is in place between the World Bank and IFFIm to apply an additional buffer to the GRL to manage the World Bank's exposure under the derivative transactions entered into between IFFIm and the World Bank (the "Risk Management Buffer").
 The Risk Management Buffer may be adjusted by the World Bank in its sole discretion.
-As of 31 December 2013, the Risk Management Buffer was 12% of the present value of expected future cash flows from Grantor pledges.
+As of 31 December 2014, the Risk Management Buffer was 12% of the present value of expected future cash flows from Grantor pledges.